 Near Infrared Spectrograph (NIRSpec)

-Many of the objects that the Webb will study, such as the first galaxies to form after the Big Bang, are so faint, that the Webb's giant mirror must stare at them for hundreds of hours in order to collect enough light to form a spectrum.
+Many of the objects that the Webb is studying, such as the first galaxies to form after the Big Bang, are so faint, that the Webb's giant mirror must stare at them for hundreds of hours in order to collect enough light to form a spectrum.
 In order to study thousands of galaxies during its 5 year mission, the NIRSpec is designed to observe 100 objects simultaneously.
-The NIRSpec will be the first spectrograph in space that has this remarkable multi-object capability.
+The NIRSpec is the first spectrograph in space that has this remarkable multi-object capability.
 To make it possible, Goddard scientists and engineers had to invent a new technology microshutter system to control how light enters the NIRSpec.

 One unique technology in the NIRSpec that enables it to obtain those 100 simultaneous spectra is a micro-electromechanical system called a "microshutter array."
 NIRSpec's microshutter cells, each approximately as wide as a human hair, have lids that open and close when a magnetic field is applied.
 Each cell can be controlled individually, allowing it to be opened or closed to view or block a portion of the sky.